robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase1-4_authentication-system-implementation.md

 - We send an email with a link for the user to set up their account password
 - When the user clicks the link, they are directed to the /auth/setup-account page
 - After setting their password, users are redirected to the dashboard
+- **Note**: This flow will need to be tested after Xendit payment integration is complete

 ### Security Considerations
 - Password requirements enforce minimum length and complexity